tanushreed72/British_Airways_Data_Science/README.md

 ## How to Run

 ### Task 1
 No code to run.
-Open `task1_lounge_eligibility/BA_Lounge_Eligibility_Submission.xlsx` in Excel or LibreOffice Calc.
+Open `task1_lounge_eligibility/BA_Lounge_Eligibility_Submission.xlsx` in Excel.
 All formulas are live and recalculate automatically if you update assumption cells.

 ### Task 2 — Option A: Jupyter Notebook (recommended for step-by-step exploration)
 ```bash